ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Set up Storage Service

-In the beginning, we decided to use [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) as Storage Service.
-A comparison between ``Longhorn`` and several other storage services can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/).
-In summary, ``Longhorn`` excels in its lightweight nature and suitability for replicating PV across worker nodes.
-However, after installation of `Longhorn` our pods were in constant `CrashLoopBackOff` status.
-That, coupled with the complex setup and usage, made us abandon `Longhorn` and use [`OpenEBS`](https://openebs.io/docs#what-is-openebs) instead.
+Initially, we wanted to use a storage service that can replicate data on PV across worker nodes, as this replication would provide high availability and fault tolerance for data on our `K0s` cluster.
+We tried using the lightweight [``Longhorn``](https://longhorn.io/docs/1.4.2/what-is-longhorn/) for that purpose (A comparison between ``Longhorn`` and several other storage services can be found [here](https://rpi4cluster.com/k3s/k3s-storage-setting/)).
+However, after installation of `Longhorn`, our pods were repeatedly in `CrashLoopBackOff` status.
+Since we could not determine the exact error cause and did not want to go over the complex prerequisites of ``Longhorn`` again for debugging, we abandoned `Longhorn` and tried the easier-to-set-up [`OpenEBS`](https://openebs.io/docs#what-is-openebs) instead.

-``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Local or Replicated Volumes](https://openebs.io/docs/#what-does-openebs-do), the latter of which would ensure high availability and fault tolerance for data on our `K0s` cluster.

-TODO Fix this: edge and
-However, when we tried to use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) (the only suitable storage engine due to hardware limitation) for the provision of Replicated Volumes, our pods were also in constant `CrashLoopBackOff` status.
-This observation made us conclude that the given hardwares are not suitable for replicating PV across worker nodes.
+``OpenEBS`` uses the storage available on Kubernetes worker nodes to provide Stateful(Set) workloads with [Replicated Volumes](https://openebs.io/docs/#what-does-openebs-do), which is what we wanted initially.
+However, when we tried to use [`OpenEBS Jiva Operator`](https://github.com/openebs/jiva-operator#jiva-operator) (the only storage engine compatible with our hardware) for the provision of Replicated Volumes, our pods were also repeatedly in `CrashLoopBackOff` status.
+Since this error occurred with `Longhorn` as well, we believe that using a storage service to replicate PV data across worker nodes is not recommendable for our `K0s` cluster, as such data service would add overhead on the cluster capacity and performance (one of the common causes for `CrashLoopBackOff` is out-of-memory or -resource).

-Hence, we decided to employ `OpenEBS` as a storage service that only serves to dynamically provision PV and manage their underlying storage infrastructure.
+We therefore delegate the replication of PV data across worker nodes to the multiple DBS Pods running in our `K0s` cluster, as these pods (each running on a worker node) would have to synchronize their PV data to ensure data consistency anyway.
+We employed `OpenEBS` as a storage service that only serves to dynamically provision PV and manage their underlying storage infrastructure.
 For that purpose, `OpenEBS` provides [OpenEBS Dynamic Local PV Provisioner and OpenEBS Local PV Hostpath](https://openebs.io/docs/user-guides/localpv-hostpath).
-To use these resources, we only need to install `OpenEBS` with `Helm` as follows:
+So that these resources can be used later, install `OpenEBS` with `Helm` as follows:

 ```
 # Get repo info